-In Canada, heat warnings are issued by Environment Canada when the following conditions are expected to last for at least one hour:
+In Canada, heat warnings are issued by Environment Canada when one of the following conditions are expected to last for at least one hour:

 - a temperature of 30 ° C or higher and a humidex of 40 or more;

-- or a temperature of 40 ° C or higher.
+- a temperature of 40 ° C or higher.

 The definition of extreme heat varies by region.
-On average, the temperature must be between 31 and 33ºC in the daytime and between 16 and 20ºC at night for 3 consecutive days.
+On average, the temperature must be between 31 and 33ºC in the daytime and between 16 and 20ºC at night for three consecutive days.

 Extreme heat in the context of COVID-19

-During periods of extreme heat, public health authorities usually recommend that people go to an air-conditioned place such as a shopping mall or municipal library to cool off.
-At this time, when many air-conditioned public places are closed, people are advised to spend a few hours a day in air-conditioned or cooler places in their home and to follow the measures indicated on this page.
+During periods of extreme heat, public health authorities usually recommend that people go to an air-conditioned place such as a shopping centre or municipal library to cool off.
+At this time, when air-conditioned public places may be closed in some regions, people are advised to spend a few hours a day in air-conditioned or cooler places in their home and to follow the measures indicated on this page.

-If you go to an air-conditioned public place, you must maintain a physical distance of 2 metres and follow the health recommendations.
+If you go to a public place, you must at all times maintain a physical distance of 2 metres and follow the health recommendations.